aibhleog/gas-prices/README.md

 # gas-prices
 Just some code I've written to track gas prices in Texas since I purchased my car in 2017.
+Now that I've moved to work at NASA Goddard in Maryland, I've updated it to show the gas for either state!

 ### thought